๐ŸŒInternational Public Relations

 Stakeholder Identification and Prioritization

-• Maps all affected parties—employees, customers, investors, regulators, media, and community members each have distinct information needs
+• Maps all affected parties.
+Employees, customers, investors, regulators, media, and community members each have distinct information needs.

 Internal Communication Procedures

-Compare: Stakeholder Identification vs. Internal Communication—both segment audiences, but stakeholder identification is analytical (who matters and why) while internal communication is operational (how information flows).
+Compare: Stakeholder Identification vs. Internal Communication: both segment audiences, but stakeholder identification is analytical (who matters and why) while internal communication is operational (how information flows).
 Strong crisis responses require both.

 Real-Time Response Protocols

-When crisis hits, speed and coordination determine outcomes.
+When a crisis hits, speed and coordination determine outcomes.
 These protocols govern the actual execution of crisis communication as events unfold.

 Rapid Response Team Formation

-• Enables quick decision-making—pre-authorized team members can act without waiting for bureaucratic approval chains
+• Enables quick decision-making.
+Pre-authorized team members can act without waiting for bureaucratic approval chains.

 Social Media Management